paboAYUSHI/90daysOfCODE/README.md

    -Empty node can not be present in the linked list.
    -We can store values of primitive types or objects in the singly linked list Doubly linked list is a complex type of linked list in which a node contains a pointer to the previous as well as the next node in the sequence.
 Therefore, in a doubly linked list, a node consists of three parts: node data, pointer to the next node in sequence (next pointer) , pointer to the previous node (previous pointer).
-   The prev part of the first node and the next part of the last node will always contain null indicating end in each direction
+   The prev part of the first node and the next part of the last node will always contain null indicating end in each direction.
+   Doubly linked list is a complex type of linked list in which a node contains a pointer to the previous as well as the next node in the sequence.
+Therefore, in a doubly linked list, a node consists of three parts: node data, pointer to the next node in sequence (next pointer) , pointer to the previous node (previous pointer).